Defense Technology Training

 Each of the four modules in this program involve practical exercises.
 Students are required to actively participate in these exercises as part of their instructor-level training.
 Students should be in good physical condition for these classes in order to ensure successful completion of the courses.
 Some of these courses involve exposure to chemical agents as well as the physical exercises.

-Students with physical conditions that may impair their ability to participate are respoonsible for contacting their physician for medical clearance prior to enrollment.
-Conditions requiring such consoltation include but are not limited to: high blood pressure, heart problems, lung problems, to include bronchitis and asthma, or allergies.
+Students with physical conditions that may impair their ability to participate are responsible for contacting their physician for medical clearance prior to enrollment.
+Conditions requiring such consultation include but are not limited to: high blood pressure, heart problems, lung problems, to include bronchitis and asthma, or allergies.

 OC Exposure